deathbeam/fw.php/README.md

 | reroute(pattern, [opt] params) | $fw->reroute('/')                    | Redirects user to specified route                               |

 ## Configuration
 fw.php can be configured in 2 ways.
-First one is defining globals and second one is loading them from config file.
+First one is using only `php` and second one is loading configuration from `json` file.
 In examples below, we will:
 * Load `cookie.php` extension from `plugins` folder
 * Change directory of public files from default `public` to `new_public_dir`
 * Set `/` route to `index` function

-### Defining globals
+### Using `php` only
-This is basic configuration from index.php.
+This is basic configuration from `index.php`.
 ```php
 $fw->set('public_dir', 'new_public_dir');
 $fw->cookie = 'cookie.php';
 $fw->route('GET /', 'index');
 ```

-### Loading configuration file
+### Using `json` configuration file
-Loading configuration file is as easy as drinking beer.
+Below is example on how to configure fw from .json file
 ```php
 $fw->config('config.json');
 ```
-And some basic configuration example is below:
+And here is content of `config.json`
 ```JSON
 {
 	"globals": {